ertsiger/induction-subgoal-automata-rl/README.md

 We use the environments implemented in that repository.

 We recommend you to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) since the requirements of our installation may affect your current installation.
+In our case, we used an Anaconda3 installation and created an environment with Python 3.6.9.

 ### <a name="install-ilasp-clingo"></a> Install `ILASP` and `clingo` binaries
 The cloned repository does not include the binaries for the ILASP inductive logic programming system.
 Therefore, you have